 - Odd Clanking

 A small amount of hums are normal.
-If you detect loud rattling sounds coming from your water heater, it may be a an indication there is a problem.
+If you detect loud rattling sounds coming from your water heater, it may be an indication there is a problem.

 If residue has thickened inside, your water heater may be less economical.
 This may cause higher energy costs and possible damage to your water heater.